geekrelief/gdnim/README.md

  - `deps/godot`: Custom version of godot-nim bindings.
 You can move this and update the location in `build.ini`
  - `deps/tcc`: tcc stuff
  - `build.nim`: The build script, compiled with `nim c build`, includes the `tasks.nim`
- - `tasks.nim`: Build tasks are specified here for updating / compiling the godot engine, generating / compiling  components, running the godot editor, etc.
+ - `tasks.nim`: Build tasks are specified here for updating / compiling the godot engine, generating / compiling  components, running the godot editor, etc. After modifying rebuild with `nim c build`.
  - `watcher.nim`: The Watcher node that monitors changes to registered components.
 In a new godot project set watcher.gdns to autoload.
  - `hot.nim`: The module used by components to register with the Watcher node.
 Also has save / load macros for persisting data between reloads.
  - `build.ini`: Configuration file used to specify directories and settings.
+This is read at runtime.
  - `components`: Where nim component files live.
 Components must have unique identifiers.
 Dlls are generated from these components.